gbv/beaconspec/beacon.md

     :dump dcterms:description "Mapping from ids to documents" .

-### creator
+### CREATOR

-The creator meta field contains the URI or the name of the person, organization, or a service primarily responsible for making the link dump.
+The `CREATOR` meta field contains the URI or the name of the person, organization, or a service primarily responsible for making the link dump.
 This field is mapped to the `dcterms:creator` RDF property.
 The creator is an instace of the class `foaf:Agent`.

-For instance the following creator meta field values, expressed in BEACON text
+For instance the following field values, expressed in BEACON text format:
-format:

     #CREATOR: Bea Beacon
     #CREATOR: http://example.org/people/bea